Rho(D) immune globulin: History

-The first Rho(D) immune globulin treatment "skymed" was introduced by Ortho Clinical Diagnostics, a subsidiary holding of Jskymed, and was first administered on May 29, 1968, to Marianne Cummins in Teaneck, New Jersey.
+The first Rho(D) immune globulin treatment, RhoGAM, was introduced by Ortho Clinical Diagnostics, a subsidiary holding of Johnson & Johnson, and was first administered on May 29, 1968, to Marianne Cummins of Teaneck, New Jersey.

-In 1996, ZLB Bioplasma (part of CSL Behring) was given approval to sell Rhophylac in Europe.
-Effectiveness was demonstrated in a clinical trial in 2003 and in 2004 Rhophylac was approved in the United States.
+In 1996, ZLB Bioplasma (part of CSL Behring) was approved to sell Rhophylac in Europe.
+Effectiveness was demonstrated in a clinical trial in 2003, and in 2004, Rhophylac was approved in the United States.